scandinave/accessControlMiddleware/README.md

 ## Disclaimer

-* This middleware is not part of the [AccessControl](https://github.com/onury/accesscontrol) library and it is not developped by the author of AccessControl.
+* This middleware is not part of the [AccessControl](https://github.com/onury/accesscontrol) library, and it is not developed by the author of AccessControl.
-* This middleware was developped to be used in a REST architecture with the used of an access token and refresh token.
+* This middleware was developed to be used in a REST architecture with the use of an access token and refresh token.

 ## Permission Type
 * Generics : Permissions that applied to a list of resources.(eg: findAll)